-Though it is referred to as “The World’s Deadliest Animal”, it would interest you to know that not all mosquitoes transmit the malaria parasite but the female Anopheles mosquito!
-This is because the females require blood in order to produce eggs whereas the male anopheles mosquito primarily feeds on the nectar in flowers.
+Though it is referred to as “The World’s Deadliest Animal”, it would interest you to know that not all of them transmit the malaria parasite but the female Anopheles mosquito!
+This is because the females require blood in order to produce eggs whereas the male anopheles primarily feeds on the nectar in flowers.

 Many interventions and efforts are being made to further prevent and cure malaria.
 Female mosquitoes bite humans to consume blood.
-In doing so, they cause irritation and swelling but can also transmit some extremely harmful and sometimes fatal diseases.
+In doing so, they cause irritation and swelling, but can also transmit some extremely harmful and sometimes fatal diseases.
 They can also cause harmful allergic reactions in some people.
 The often talked about malaria, dengue fever, Zika virus, and yellow fever are only a few mosquito-borne conditions.

 It is, therefore, crucial to protect oneself from these deadly flies and take necessary precautions.
-To effectively prevent mosquito bites, sleep under the Long-Lasting Insecticide-treated Nets (LLIN), use of insect repellants, etc. For a Malaria-Free Nigeria, remember to play your part!
+To effectively prevent mosquito bites, sleep under Long-Lasting Insecticide-treated Nets (LLIN), use of insect repellants, etc. For a Malaria-Free Nigeria, remember to play your part!

 The Centre for Communication and Social Impact (CCSI) is a leading Social and Behavior Change (SBC) organization with expertise in utilizing evidence from research to implement effective strategies that address barriers preventing designated audiences from adopting recommended behaviors.

 Birthed by the Johns Hopkins Center for Communication Programs (JHCCP), Baltimore, USA, and registered in 2001 as a Non-Governmental Organization with the Corporate Affairs Commission of Nigeria, CCSI continues to work towards being the center of excellence in strategic communications in Africa.